glk0/pyconvertio/README.md

-# pyconvertio: Python Convertio API wrapper
+# pyconvertio - Convertio API wrapper

-pyconvertio is a small wrapper for the Convertio file conversion API.
+**pyconvertio** is a small wrapper for the Convertio file conversion API.
 Feel free to use however you like.
 You can read the full API docs [here](https://convertio.co/api/docs/).